Omniverse-Web3-Labs/Introduction/docs/test-guide/m2-test-guide.md

 ### Install

-Enter the work directory, and execute the following commands
+Enter the working directory, and execute the following commands
 ```
 npm install
 ```